 Here are the basic six steps you’ll need:

 First, know thy audience.

 This sounds so familiar, right?
 But do you really know what it means and how to DO it?
 Before you begin writing, close your eyes and put yourself in your audience’s shoes.
 Ask yourself these questions:

 - Who are they?
 Specifically, who is your ideal customer?
 It’s important for you to spend some time thinking about them as real people, not a mass of humanity known as “my prospective customers.”
 They’re not a mass of faceless humans.
 They’re real people with real dreams and challenges.

-Now, write a headline that promises to help them create the life they want, or helps them solve a problem.
+Now, write a headline that promises to help them create the life they want or to solve an important problem.

 You can read more about writing headlines here in this blog post.
 Remember, the whole purpose of writing a headline is to grab their attention.

 Next, help them to get to know you and trust you by honestly talking about their dream or their challenges.